Application Portfolio Management Foundations

-Ensure your application portfolio delivers the best possible return on investment.
+Establish an evergreen application portfolio management (APM) program to deliver the best possible return on investment.

 Member Challenge